ettanin/Meteobridge-MB-SMART/README.md

 # you are strongly advised do not use this template for main viewing it will be many months before it is ready..

+# do not forget to run stationcron.php at 30 minute periods as per original for forecast data etc . do read below about running charts and do not mix older code or files with this version..

 This version uses new css grid layouts based on

   display:grid;